mesosphere/dcos-kubernetes-quickstart/README.md

 ### Install

-You are now ready to provision the DC/OS cluster and install the Kubernetes package.
+You are now ready to provision the DC/OS cluster and install the Kubernetes package:

 ```bash
 $ make deploy